110,000 condoms for Winter Olympics pushes topic of sex in South Korea

 Park Kyung Jin, president of Convenience Co., said ensuring that the Olympics are well-stocked with free condoms is an "honor" and his company hopes "athletes will finish the tournament and return home in good health."

-He added that its Right Idea brand — with the tagline "smart is sexy" — will change the perception of sex in South Korea.
-The company has also been outspoken about providing sex education for youth.
+The company added that its Right Idea brand — with the tagline "smart is sexy" — will change the perception of sex in South Korea.
+The condom maker has also been outspoken about providing sex education for youth.

 "Basically in Korea, we don't talk much about sex or sex education," said Jack Jung, a Convenience Co. spokesman.
 "It's because our work culture is very traditional, and because of religion.
 We didn’t get any sex education when we were young or we were in high school."